cocos/cocos-docs/en/scripting/basic-node-api.md

 `this.node.active = false;`

-The effect of setting the `active` property is the same as switching the activation and shutdown status of the node in the editor.
-When a node is closed, all of its components are disabled.
+The effect of setting the `active` property is the same as switching the activation and deactivation status of the node in the editor.
+When a node is deactivated, all of its components are disabled.
 At the same time, all of its child nodes and the components on the child nodes are also disabled.
-Note that when the child nodes are disabled, they do not change their `active` properties, so they return to their original state when the parent node is reactivated.
+Note that this does not change the value of the `active` property on the child nodes, so they will return to their original state once the parent is reactivated.

-In other words, `active` is actually the activation state of the node itself, and whether the node is currently active depends on its parent node.
+In other words, `active` is actually the activation state of the node **itself**, and whether the node is **currently** active depends on its parent node.
 And if it is not in the current scene, it cannot be activated.
-We can determine whether it is currently active through the read-only attribute `activeInHierarchy` on the node.
+We can determine whether it is currently active through the read-only property `activeInHierarchy` on the node.

 `this.node.active = true;`

-If the node was previously in an active state, modifying `active` to true immediately triggers the activation action:
+If the node was previously in the state that **can be activated**, modifying `active` to true immediately triggers the activation action:

-- Reactivate the node in the scene, and all child nodes that are active to true under the node
+- Reactivate the node in the scene, and all its child nodes that have the active property set to true.
 - Enable all components on current node and all child nodes, meaning `update` method in these components will be called in every frame.
 - If there's an `onEnable` method in these component, it will be called.

 `this.node.active = false;`

-If the node was previously activated, modifying `active` to false immediately triggers the close action:
+If the node was previously activated, modifying `active` to false immediately triggers the deactivation action:
 - Hide current node and all child nodes in scene.
 - Disable all components on current node and all child nodes, meaning `update` method in these components will not be called.
 - If there's an `onDisable` method in these component, it will be called.